-- Sinus infection facts
+- Sinus infection or sinusitis facts

 - What is a sinus?

-- What is a sinus infection?
+- What is a sinus infection or sinusitis?

-- What causes sinus infections?
+- What causes sinus infections or sinusitis?

 - What are the types of sinusitis?

-- 18 signs and symptoms of sinus infection?
+- 18 signs and symptoms of sinus infection or sinusitis

-- How is sinus infection diagnosed?
+- How is sinus infection or sinusitis diagnosed?

-- How is sinus infection treated?
+- What is the treatment for sinus infection or sinusitis (decongestants and nasal sprays)?
 (Part 2)

-- What are complications of sinus infection?
+- What are complications of sinus infection or sinusitis?

-- Can sinus infection be prevented?
+- Can sinus infection or sinusitis be prevented?

-What is a sinus infection?
+What is a sinus infection or sinusitis?